LVMH countersues Tiffany in bid to drop $16 billion acquisition

-(Reuters) - LVMH LVMH.PA countersued Tiffany & Co TIF.N on Monday, arguing the latter's financial mismanagement in the COVID-19 pandemic permits the French luxury goods giant to walk away from its $16 billion acquisition of the iconic U.S. jeweler.
+(Reuters) - LVMH LVMH.PA countersued Tiffany & Co TIF.N on Monday, arguing the iconic U.S. jeweler's financial mismanagement in the pandemic permits the French luxury goods giant to walk away from its proposed $16 billion acquisition of the company.

 LVMH said it could not close the deal with Tiffany because it received a letter from the French government asking the conglomerate to delay the transaction until next year, beyond the Nov.
-24 contractual deadline that the company agreed with Tiffany for the deal to be completed.
+24 contractual deadline the companies had agreed to.

 A U.S. judge last week set a four-day trial on the case beginning Jan.
 5.